jcondotta/account-holder-identity-documents/README.md

 - **JUnit 5:** Framework for unit and integration testing.
 - **Mockito:** Framework for mocking dependencies in tests.
 - **AssertJ:** Library for fluent assertion statements.
-- **TestContainers:** Library used to spin up containers for integration testing with services like DynamoDB, SQS, and LocalStack.
+- **TestContainers:** Library used to spin up containers for integration testing with services like S3, SQS, and LocalStack.

 ### Documentation: